Help us improve your experience.

 In monitoring a Juniper® SRX Series Firewall deployed as a WAN edge device, you’ll explore the most efficient ways to monitor your WAN edge device in the Juniper Mist™ portal following your initial deployment phase.

-In the Juniper Mist Portal, select WAN Edges > WAN Edges to view basic device monitoring information.
-Notice the Organization name at the top of the GUI, LIVE DEMO.
+From the left menu, select WAN Edges > WAN Edges to view basic device monitoring information.
+Notice the organization name at the top of the portal.
 This is the largest container and represents your entire organization.
 Beneath the organization name, you can see your site devices in either a List format or a graphical Topology format.
-Here, you see Live-Demo is your site, and LD_CUP_SRX_1 is your WAN edge device.

 Figure 1: Accessing WAN Edges Page Accessing WAN Edges Page